hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/07_rnaseq_workflow.md

 ``` bash
 $ less results/counts/Mov10_featurecounts.txt
 ```
-The count matric that we need to perform differential gene expression analysis needs to look something like this:
+The count matrix that we need to perform differential gene expression analysis needs to look something like this:

 <img src="../img/count_matrix.png" width=500>